-- (a) Above the costal margin, the anterior sheath comprises the external oblique aponeurosis only; posteriorly lie the costal cartilages. - (b) From the costal margin to a point half-way between umbilicus and pubis, the external oblique and the anterior part of the internal oblique aponeurosis form the anterior sheath.
-Posteriorly lie the posterior part of this split internal oblique aponeurosis and the aponeurosis of transversus abdominis. - (c) Below a point half-way between umbilicus and pubis, all the aponeuroses pass in front of the rectus so that the anterior sheath here comprises the tendinous expansions of all three oblique muscles blended together.
-The posterior wall at this level is made up of the only other structures available the transversalis fascia and peritoneum.
+(a) Above the costal margin, the anterior sheath comprises the external oblique aponeurosis only; posteriorly lie the costal cartilages.

+(b) From the costal margin to a point half-way between umbilicus and pubis, the external oblique and the anterior part of the internal oblique aponeurosis form the anterior sheath.
+Posteriorly lie the posterior part of this split internal oblique aponeurosis and the aponeurosis of transversus abdominis.

+(c) Below a point half-way between umbilicus and pubis, all the aponeuroses pass in front of the rectus so that the anterior sheath here comprises the tendinous expansions of all three oblique muscles blended together.
+The posterior wall at this level is made up of the only other structures available-the transversalis fascia, (the thickened extraperitoneal fascia of the lower abdominal wall), and peritoneum.

 The posterior junction between (b) and (c) is marked by the arcuate line of Douglas, which is the lower border of the posterior aponeurotic part of the rectus sheath.
 At this point the inferior epigastric artery and vein (from the external iliac vessels) enter the sheath, pass upwards and anastomose with the superior epigastric vessels which are terminal branches of the internal thoracic artery and vein.
 The rectus sheaths fuse in the midline to form the linea alba stretching from the xiphoid to the pubic symphysis.

 The lateral muscles of the abdominal wall comprise the external and internal oblique and the transverse muscles.
+These correspond to the three layers of muscle of the chest wall-external, internal and innermost intercostals, and, like them, have their neurovascular bundles running between the second and third layer.
 They are clinically important in making up the rectus sheath and the inguinal canal, and also because they must be divided in making lateral abdominal incisions.